Sassoon family: Grandchildren and subsequent heirs of David

 David Solomon (1880-1942) collected Jewish books and manuscripts and catalogued them in two volumes.
-The bulk of this collection is stored at the British Library in London, England.
-Some examples of this collection are maintained at the University of Toronto Library in Toronto, Canada.
-The son of David Solomon and Flora Abraham, Rabbi Solomon David (1915–1985), carried the family's rabbinical tradition and moved from Letchworth to London and then to Jerusalem in 1970.
-Flora Abraham had moved from India to England in 1901 and established a famous salon in her London home.
-Rabbi Solomon Sassoon had two sons, Isaac S. D. Sassoon and David Solomon Sassoon, who are both rabbis.
+The dispersal of David Solomon Sassoon’s manuscript collection began with a series of Sotheby’s sales in 1975, 1978, 1981, and 1984, through which hundreds of Hebrew and Samaritan manuscripts passed into public and private collections in Israel, Europe, North America, and elsewhere.
+The dispersal has continued through subsequent auctions, resales, and institutional acquisitions into the present, with individual manuscripts now held across libraries, museums, and private collections worldwide.
+The son of David Solomon and Selina (Sarah Ziskha) Prins (1883–1967), Solomon David Sassoon (1915–1985), carried the family's rabbinical tradition and moved from Letchworth to London and then to Jerusalem in 1970.
+Solomon David Sassoon had two sons, Isaac S. D. Sassoon and David Solomon Sassoon, who are both rabbis.

 Joseph Sassoon

 Joseph Sassoon first went to Thessaloniki, Greece and later to Aleppo, Syria, where he established a merchant house and later his business interests spread to Alexandria, Cairo, Morocco and Italy which included a shipping company and a money exchange house.
 His five sons branched out in many directions.